diana-xie/deep-weeding-bot/README.md

 # deep-weeding-bot

 Experimenting with YOLO v3 and v4.
-Detecting corn vs. weeds, as well as simulating a “robot” in the field that continuously uses this detection and triggers an action when a weed is detected.
+Detecting corn vs. weeds, as well as simulating a “robot” in the field that combines Arduino NMEA location data with weed detection to trigger an action when a weed is detected.

 <img src="documentation/weed-object-detection.gif?raw=true" width="500px">